barleybobs/RoLinked-Analysis/analysis.md

 ![](./assets/website/accountSuspended.png)

+On 2024-08-04 the website was operational again.
+The technical and administrative RDAP records show [HosterBox](https://hosterbox.com/).

-Looking on [VirusTotal](https://www.virustotal.com/) we can see that the domain was registered through [Hostinger](http://www.hostinger.com) on 2024-04-15 and on 2024-05-18 was registered through [PSI-USA](https://www.psi-usa.info/).
+Looking on [VirusTotal](https://www.virustotal.com/graph/rolinked.com) we can see that the domain was registered through [Hostinger](http://www.hostinger.com) on 2024-04-15 and on 2024-05-18 was registered through [PSI-USA](https://www.psi-usa.info/).

 Along with [HosterBox](https://hosterbox.com/) it has also been associated with [Hostinger](http://www.hostinger.com), and [ServerMania](https://www.servermania.com/), which are both hosting companies.
 It has also been protected with [Cloudflare](https://www.cloudflare.com/), and [Verdina](https://verdina.net/).

 ## Code